 The just-released Spring 2013 issue of RU’s alumni magazine, the Roosevelt Review, features an array of articles and graphics on the university’s sustainability initiatives — from curriculum to campus operations/grounds projects to recycling and composting.

-The magazine’s spring publication (accessible here as a pdf) marks a watershed year for sustainability at Roosevelt in which:
+The magazine’s spring publication (accessible here as a pdf) marks a watershed year for sustainability at the university in which:

 - the Sustainability Studies program in the College of Professional Studies finished its third year with 187 enrollments in Spring 2013 classes and over ten graduates thus far;